 Figure: Active/Passive with pilot light disaster recovery configuration

-Active/Passive with warm standby: In this failover solution, the standby region is pre-warmed and is ready to take the base load, auto scaling is turned on, and all the instances are up and running.
-This solution is not scaled to take the full production load but is functional, and all services are up and running.
+Active/Passive with warm standby: In this failover solution, the standby region gets pre-warmed and is ready to take the base load, auto scaling gets turned on, and all the instances are up and running.
+This solution isn't scaled to take the full production load but is functional, and all services are up and running.
 This solution is an augmented version of the pilot light approach.

 Figure: Active/Passive with warm standby disaster recovery configuration

 To learn more about failover and high availability, see Disaster Recovery for Azure Applications.

 Planning your disaster recovery architecture

 There are two technical aspects towards setting up your disaster recovery architecture:

 - Using a deployment mechanism to replicate instances, data, and configurations between primary and standby environments.
 This type of disaster recovery can be done natively via Azure Site-Recovery via Microsoft Azure partner appliances/services like Veritas or NetApp.